Toitoine734/songFinder/readme.md

   * nodeJS
   * docker

+  Configuration:

+  Create a config.ts file in src/app like the file src/app/config.ts.example to provide the api keys (Spotify and Youtube)

 ### Installing

 A step by step series of examples that tell you how to get a development env running